ZarttalentCapston/CIRCLE-BACKEND/README.md

 # CIRCLE-BACKEND
-This is the backend part of the Pathway project.
+This is the backend part for CIRCLE.

 # Folder Structure
 src/: Backend code

 public/: Static assets
 docker/: Container files
 terraform/: Infrastructure as code